niudodo/cse230Group9Project/README.md

 ### Architecture

 Our project will use the MVC architecture.
 The project is mainly divided into three parts: 1.
 Model, which defines the data structures.
-2. View, which defines the display and generates the Terminal UI (TUI) with the 'bricks' library.
+2. View, which defines the display and generates the Terminal UI (TUI) with State and the 'bricks' library.
 3. Control, which contains the control logic and the interaction logic.
 <center><img width=75% src="mvc.png"></img></center>

 ### Challenges